How to Comfort a Sick Child Who is Up All Night

 Not all medication comes in tasty formulations.
 If your child is prescribed an unpleasant-tasting type of medicine, mask the bitterness by giving it to them super cold.

-You can mix them in soft food, too, like yogurt or pudding.
+You can mix them in soft food, too, like yoghurt or pudding.

 Just make sure to consult your doctor to make sure that mixing the medicine in food doesn’t affect the drug’s efficacy.